 With these, the following question can be raised: “How can sustainable viticulture produce high quality wine ecologically, socially and economically?”

 Because of this, the Austrian Winegrowers Association has developed an online tool for measuring sustainable practices in the domestic wine sector.
 This allows Austrian vintners to make self-assessments and, in a further step, apply for sustainability certification.

-We have subjected us this certification process and received the certificate for “Sustainable produced wine from Austria”.
-In the future, our labels will carry this information as well.
+We have subjected us this certification process and receive the certificate for “Sustainable produced wine from Austria” each year.
+Our labels are carrying this information as well.

 We are very pleased to be able to make an ecological, economic and social contribution to society with our wine production!